The Weekly Comment Spotlight 7/9/2011Updated: September 27, 2017Comment Spotlight

 I spend quite a bit of time each week answering comments on my blogs, both old and new.
 I love answering comments and no question is ever a “dumb” question in my book.
 The only dumb questions are the ones that never get asked!

 There are always a few comments each week that really grab my attention for whatever reason.

 Here are the ones in the spotlight this week ….

 To start, this cheerful comment from Kate in reference to recipe post Coconut flour pizza crust:

 My family DEVOURED this tonight, even the two super picky eaters!
 Thanks so much for sharing this delicious recipe!

 Kate, so glad you enjoyed the pizza!
 We go grain free in our home a couple days a week, usually on weekends, and I actually haven’t made this in awhile.
 Thanks for the reminder!

-This insightful comment from Dawn regarding Six Reasons to Say NO to Vaccination:
+This insightful comment from Dawn regarding my thoughts on saying no to vaccination: